 Wisdom Teeth Extraction in Albuquerque, NM

 If you’re looking for wisdom teeth extraction services in Albuquerque, NM, we’re ready to help at Rio Grande Oral Surgery & Dental Implant Center.
-Just give us a call at 505-821-2111 to schedule your first appointment.
+Just give us a call at 505-821-2111 to learn more and schedule an appointment.

 We understand that wisdom teeth are the most likely teeth to develop problems, so they should be evaluated in the mid to late teens.
 Why?
 Because early evaluation can help protect you from any future oral health problems or emergencies, and allow a simpler process for removal if indicated than should an emergency extraction be necessary.